josand3/battleship/README.md

 ## 🎓 Built For

-This project was developed as a production-ready demonstration for **Cognition AI job interview**, showcasing:
+This project was developed as a production-ready demonstration, showcasing:
 - Clean vanilla JavaScript implementation
 - Comprehensive bug fixing and QA testing
 - Mobile-first responsive design